 La Latina's Peruvian Counter, in Context

 Calle de la Cebada runs through the heart of La Latina, a neighbourhood where tapas bars have operated for generations and where newer restaurants from outside the Iberian tradition have found, somewhat surprisingly, a receptive audience.
 The street sits close to the Mercado de la Cebada and the Sunday El Rastro market circuit, which means foot traffic here skews local and repeat rather than purely tourist.
-Pisco & Lima by José Antonio occupies this address as part of a broader pattern: Madrid's appetite for Peruvian cooking has grown steadily over the past decade, driven partly by the city's large Peruvian community and partly by the global critical attention that Peruvian cuisine has attracted since Lima-based restaurants began appearing on international lists.
+Pisco & Lima by José Antonio occupies this address as a straightforward Peruvian restaurant in Madrid, where the city's appetite for Peruvian cooking has grown steadily over the past decade.

 That context matters when positioning this restaurant.
 Madrid now has a range of Peruvian options, from casual cevicherías to more formal presentations.
 Pisco & Lima sits within that spectrum, and the name alone signals a dual focus: the pisco-based cocktail tradition of Peru and the city of Lima, which functions as shorthand for the technique-forward end of Peruvian cooking rather than its street-food register.